Continuing Education Activity

 To explain suture hypersensitivity, what constitutes a normal tissue response to the presence of foreign material must be established.
 Sutures serve as a persistent, or even non-degradable, antigen, which elicits a macrophage-dominant reaction over weeks.
 Activated macrophages often engage in a morphologic change to epithelium-like cells, referred to as epithelioid cells or histiocytes.
 Granuloma formation constitutes the aggregation of the epithelioid cells, with surrounding lymphocytes.
 Such reactions are referred to as granulomatous inflammation, which is related to strong T-cell activation and cytokine production.
 This reaction can also be elicited by foreign bodies that activate macrophages without an adaptive immune response.

 Absorbable sutures depend on the tissue response for their timely dissolution.
 Suture hypersensitivity is related to the duration of suture absorption, developing such a reaction at the end of the absorption process.
-The sutures diameter might be critical in this process.
+The sutures' diameter might be critical in this process.

 The tissue response elicited by suture material is a specific case of this generalized form of inflammation.
-The reaction can be broken down into an acute and chronic phase.
+The reaction can be broken down into acute and chronic phases.
 The acute response of tissues to suture is the same for all sutures during the first five to seven days, at least.
 A postoperative inflammatory reaction and acute suture hypersensitivity are seen within 48 hours after the operation.
-For absorbable sutures, observable differences of the tissue reaction arise after the acute phase once the absorption phase begins.
+For absorbable sutures, observable differences in the tissue reaction arise after the acute phase once the absorption phase begins.
 Catgut appears characterized by a thin capsule of connective tissue and the presence of a few histiocytes and lymphocytes, characteristic of any monofilament suture.
 After absorption is complete, the site is marked by a collection of monocytes with characteristic brown, foamy cytoplasm.
 Catgut suture reaction depends on the period of the suture absorption and is mainly histiocytic in type.
 Instead, non-absorbable sutures are encapsulated by a rim of connective tissue, with surrounding histiocytes, giant cells, and lymphocytes.
 This is most commonly encountered with silk and cotton sutures, less often with dacron, and least with nylon and wire.

 In contrast, non-absorbable sutures remain in tissues indefinitely and exhibit a different tissue reaction.
 Buried silk produces an initial prompt tissue reaction consisting of mild edema and a collection of polymorphonuclear leucocytes around the suture.
 By the third day, a few fibroblasts are seen, and the intensity of leukocyte infiltration starts to decrease.
 As the process continues, there is a gradual increase in monocytes, giant cells, and round cells and a decrease in polymorphonuclear cells.
 Fibroblasts penetrate between the silk fibers and eventually form a fibrous capsule around the suture material.

 The reactions to silk may be divided into two major types.
 In the first and most frequent, the suture remains tight and is surrounded by a capsule of fibrous tissue with variable thickness.
 Also, it is accompanied by a layer of histiocytes from one to three cell layers deep.
 Giant cells and lymphocytes vary in both occurrence and numbers.
-In the more cellular reactions, capillaries may be prominent.
-In the second type response, the capsule is present, but fibroblasts and histiocytes invade the interstices of the suture.
+In more cellular reactions, capillaries may be prominent.
+In the second type of response, the capsule is present, but fibroblasts and histiocytes invade the interstices of the suture.
 In rare instances, the response appears much like granuloma.
 A foreign body granuloma is a reaction to exogenous or endogenous materials that are too large to be ingested by macrophages.
 Nylon is the least of all sutures examined for tissue reactions.
 All specimens contained the monofilament type, and are surrounded by a narrow, compact fibrous tissue zone.
 Histiocytes adjacent to the suture occur occasionally; giant cells rarely.
 No fragmentation of the suture is seen.

 The extent of the tissue reaction also depends on the tissue receiving the suture material.
 Bladder lumen exposure with silk and mersilene sutures produced significant tissue reactions and stone formation.
 In comparison, with monofilament polypropylene sutures, this reaction wasn't present.
 Plain catgut produced the least tissue reaction.
-Lower degrees of foreign body reaction, inflammation, and stone formation was encountered when using 4/0 polydioxanone.
+Lower degrees of foreign body reaction, inflammation, and stone formation were encountered when using 4/0 polydioxanone.

 The development of a foreign body granuloma may be associated with an immunoreaction of macrophages.
 A giant cell, an inflammatory reaction to foreign material, is thought to underlie the various clinical manifestations of suture hypersensitivity.